chriscanipe/Intro-to-News-Apps-Spring-2016/README.md

 			2. Visual impact.
 Does the story have a compelling visual element?
 			3. Doability.
 Can you build a news application using libraries and methods we've used in class?
 		* Submit a summary of the project and a link to the dataset to me and Mike via email.
-		* Feel free to reach out if you have any questions!
+		* Please feel free to reach out to me if you need ideas, or if you have questions about how to approach a project.

 <!-- ---
 ##### WEEK 13 | April 12 & 14